-When you buy a new, or second-hand, apple device such as a MacBook Pro laptop, iPad tablet or iPhone mobile phone you should either Create A New APPLE ID (Apple Account) for it or use an existing APPLE ID (Apple Account) with it, because without an Apple ID (Apple Account) you cannot do much with an apple device in terms of purchasing/downloading/utilising apps, music and iCloud features for example.
+When you buy a new, or second-hand, apple device such as a MacBook Pro laptop, iPad tablet or iPhone mobile phone you should either create a new Apple ID (Apple Account) for it or use an existing Apple ID (Apple Account) with it, because without an Apple ID (Apple Account) you cannot do much with an Apple device in terms of purchasing and downloading apps and music for example and utilising iCloud features.

-An APPLE ID is actually the User Name & Password associated with a free 5GB Cloud Storage Apple Account.
-After setting up a free 5GB Cloud Storage Apple Account (shown below) you can then use its APPLE ID (User Name & Password) to gain access to the iTunes Store (to purchase online music for example) and use iCloud features (such as downloading apps from the App Store and synchronising Notes, Calendars, Reminders and so on between apple devices such as an iPad tablet and MacBook Pro laptop computer).
+An Apple ID is actually the User Name & Password associated with a free Apple Account, which comes with 5GB of free Cloud Storage.
+After setting up a free Apple Account (shown below) you can then use its Apple ID (User Name & Password) to gain access to the iTunes Store (to purchase online music for example) and use iCloud features (such as downloading apps from the App Store and synchronising Notes, Calendars, Reminders and so on between Apple devices such as an iPad tablet and MacBook Pro laptop computer).

-Furthermore, apple devices are technically split into two sections.
+Furthermore: Apple devices are technically split into two sections.
 The operating system section (e-mail, reminders, calendar, internet, etc) and purchase stores (apple store and app store).
-With this in mind you could set up one APPLE ID that is used to access the iTunes Store only (to purchase online music and apps for example) and then set up a separate APPLE ID for each apple device's operating system features thereby giving you 5GB of storage for each Apple Account.
-This is ideal when you have family members with an apple device each whereby they all want their own APPLE ID (Apple Account / User Name & Password) because they don't want to be sharing Calendars, Notes, Reminders and so on with each other but at the same time they do want the option of having a shared iTunes Store (Music Library, etc).
+With this in mind you could set up one Apple ID that is used to access the iTunes Store only (to purchase online music and apps for example) and then set up a separate Apple ID for each Apple device's operating system features thereby giving you 5GB of cloud storage for each Apple Account.
+This is ideal when you have family members with an Apple device each whereby they all want their own Apple Account (Apple ID / User Name & Password) because they don't want to be sharing Calendars, Notes, Reminders and so on with each other but at the same time they do want the option of having a shared iTunes Store (Music Library, etc).

 Ignoring the above technicals!
-In this section I will keep things simple and assume you just want to set up one free 5GB Cloud Storage Apple Account and therefore have one APPLE ID for both operating system use and iTunes Store use.
-If that's the case, click on the following link to continue - Create A New APPLE ID.
+In this section I will keep things simple and assume you just want to set up one free, 5GB Cloud Storage, Apple Account and therefore have one Apple ID for both operating system use and iTunes Store use.
+If that's the case, click on the following link to create a new Apple ID.